Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Abstract

 \section{Abstract}

-The \textsc{Subset Feedback Vertex Set} problem (\textsc{SFVS}), to delete $k$ vertices from a given graph such that any vertex in a vertex subset (called a terminal set) is not in a cycle in the remaining graph, generalizes the famous \textsc{Feedback Vertex Set} problem and \textsc{Multiway Cut} problem. \textsc{SFVS} remains $\NP$-hard even in split and chordal graphs, and \textsc{SFVS in Chordal Graphs} (\textsc{SFVS-C}) can be considered as an implicit \textsc{$3$-Hitting Set} problem.
-However, it is not easy to solve \textsc{SFVS-C} faster than \textsc{$3$-Hitting Set}.
-In 2019, Philip, Rajan, Saurabh, and Tale (Algorithmica 2019) proved that \textsc{SFVS-C} can be solved in $\mathcal{O}^{*}(2^{k})$ time, slightly improving the best result $\mathcal{O}^{*}(2.076^{k})$ for \textsc{$3$-Hitting Set}.
-In this paper, we break the ``$2^{k}$-barrier'' for \textsc{SFVS-C} by giving an $\mathcal{O}^{*}(1.820^{k})$-time algorithm.
+The \textsc{Subset Feedback Vertex Set} problem (\textsc{SFVS}) is to delete $k$ vertices from a given graph such that in the remaining graph, any vertex in a subset $T$ of vertices (called a terminal set) is not in a cycle.
+The famous \textsc{Feedback Vertex Set} problem is the special case of SFVS with $T$ being the whole set of vertices.
+In this paper, we study exact algorithms for \textsc{SFVS in Split Graphs} (\textsc{SFVS-S}) and \textsc{SFVS in Chordal Graphs} (\textsc{SFVS-C}). \textsc{SFVS-S} generalizes the minimum vertex cover problem and the prize-collecting version of the maximum independent set problem in hypergraphs (\textsc{PCMIS}), and \textsc{SFVS-C} further generalizes \textsc{SFVS-S}.
+Both \textsc{SFVS-S} and \textsc{SFVS-C} are implicit \textsc{$3$-Hitting Set} problems.
+However, it is not easy to solve them faster than \textsc{$3$-Hitting Set}.
+In 2019, Philip, Rajan, Saurabh, and Tale (Algorithmica 2019) proved that \textsc{SFVS-C} can be solved in $\mathcal{O}^{*}(2^{k})$ time, slightly improving the best result $\mathcal{O}^{*}(2.0755^{k})$ for \textsc{$3$-Hitting Set}.
+In this paper, we break the ``$2^{k}$-barrier'' for \textsc{SFVS-S} and \textsc{SFVS-C} by introducing an $\mathcal{O}^{*}(1.8192^{k})$-time algorithm.
+This achievement also indicates that \textsc{PCMIS} can be solved in $\mathcal{O}^{*}(1.8192^{n})$ time, marking the first exact algorithm for \textsc{PCMIS} that outperforms the trivial $\mathcal{O}^{*}(2^{n})$ threshold.
 Our algorithm uses reduction and branching rules based on the Dulmage-Mendelsohn decomposition and a divide-and-conquer method.